Updated: Jul 23

 Decades of governmental programmes, have done a lot to alleviate suburban poverty but failed to reduce it.

 Mohamed Gnabaly is young, black, muslim, a social entrepreneur and city-mayor.
-Elected in 2015, on a citizen initiative list [vi], he is politically engaged, yet not affiliated to any political party.
+Elected in 2015, and reelected in june 2020, on a citizen initiative list [vi], he is politically engaged, yet not affiliated to any political party.
 He’s also university educated, trilingual, French, with roots both in Senegal and Algeria, a husband and father.
 Whichever way you look at it, he will defy any label or category.
 A native of the “93”, he and 4 of his best friends, now co-entrepreneurs, have had a taste of economic life outside of their native neighbourhoods.
 In the end, they made a conscious decision to come back to this territory that nothing seems to favour.
 Because where everyone else sees a mountain of unsolvable social challenges, they saw potential.
 Mohamed summarizes their core belief:

 “There is one resource that is both abundant in this territory and underutilized, and that’s talent.”